TonyYHLau/Forecasting-exchange-rates-using-machine-learning-models/README.md

 # Forecasting-exchange-rates-using-machine-learning-models
 Built some machine learning models to forecast EUR/USD and built an investment strategy.
-Details are described in the two ipy files
+Details are described in the above two ipynb files.